Peridot Crystals: Born of Fire and Light

 Pin this post to save this information for later.

 But then geologists from the United States Geological Survey and the University of Hawaii stepped in to point out that very few of the peridot crystals were actually of gem quality.
-Yes, the stones did have peridot’s pleasing lime-green color, but most were fractured, heavily included or too small for faceting peridot.
+Yes, the stones did have peridot’s pleasing lime-green color, but most of these peridot crystals were fractured, heavily included, or too small to facet into gemstones.

 Peridot and diamonds are the only gemstones that form in the high temperatures and pressures of the Earth’s upper mantle.
-Peridot forms at depths of more than 25 miles and is transported to the surface in volcanic eruptions of deeply sourced, silica-poor magmas that solidify into basalt.
+Peridot forms at depths of more than 25 miles and is transported to the surface in volcanic eruptions of deeply sourced, silica-poor magmas that solidify into basalt, a volcanic rock.

 Peridot is the transparent, lime-green colored variety of forsterite (magnesium silicate, MgSiO4).
 Forsterite and fayalite (iron silicate, FeSiO4) are end-members of a solid-solution series formed by the mutual substitution of iron and magnesium.
 When nearly pure, forsterite is colorless and fayalite is brownish-black.
 Technically, forsterite becomes fayalite when the weight of the iron exceeds that of the magnesium.